Fearless Select Double Butted Chromoly Steel Tubing

 The Warlock comes supplied with an updated 12mm thru axle version of the 404 Fork, the 404 Type 2.
 It shares the same 404mm axle to crown measurement meaning the Warlock is geometry corrected for carbon gravel forks.
 Size specific offset keeps nice handling across the size range with S & M frames coming supplied with a 52mm offset fork and the L and XL a 48mm to match their respective 71º and 71.5º degree head angles.
 There’s eyelets and braze-ons for low riders or carriers plus 2x pairs of triple cage mounts so it’s ready for those longer self-supported adventures.

-Inline & Small Setback Seatpost Optimised
+Inline Optimised

-Ideal for droppers, the Warlock’s geo is tailored for zero and small setback seatposts.
+Ideal for droppers, the Warlock’s geo is tailored for zero and small offset seatposts.
 The slacker seat angle gives 10mm saddle to handlebar distance whilst adding bigger tyre clearance at the seat tube and allowing for short chainstays.
 Most of the extra space created for optimising saddle to bar distance is done above the effective top tube line so there’s no overall increase in effective TT length per given frame size with only a factional reduction in reach.
 It’s a nice balance for long torso riders that need the extra space or those that prefer a riding position further forward over the pedals.

 Custom hardware